Welcome to Early Years

 We follow whole school policies and planning in Mathematics, Phonics and Writing, delivering high quality teacher led inputs which follows a clear progression of knowledge and skills from Nursery through to Reception and into Year 1.

-In Phonics, we follow Letters and Sounds (Sounds-Write from September 2021) and in Mathematics, we follow White Rose and use Number Blocks and Ten Town to supplement our teaching.
+In Phonics, we follow Sounds-Write and in Mathematics, we follow White Rose (NCETM Mastery Number Programme 2021-22) and use Number Blocks and Ten Town to supplement our teaching.
 Our writing focus is linked to high quality texts and we use Talk for Writing which enables the children to imitate story language.